Fotografia (Antônio Carlos Jobim song)

 "Fotografia" (also known as "Photograph") is a bossa nova song written and composed in 1959 by Antônio Carlos Jobim.
 English lyrics were published in 1965 by Ray Gilbert.

+Background

 "Fotografia" was one of Jobim's first compositions for which he wrote the words as well as the music.
 According to author Ruy Castro, this came about partly because Jobim's songwriting partner, Vinicius de Moraes, had left Rio de Janeiro to take up a diplomatic post in Montevideo, Uruguay, during much of 1958 and 1959.
 The change allowed Jobim to work with other lyricists, such as close friend Newton Mendonça, Dolores Duran and Aloísio de Oliveira, and to try his hand at penning his own lyrics.

 Jazz critic Gary Giddins, writing in The New Yorker, referred to "Fotografia" as an "ingenious" composition full of "flirtatious romance," while Mark Holston at Jazziz Magazine said the song was "mesmerizing."
 Thom Jurek at AllMusic called it "a tome of memory and longing."